justcoder1/pink-Panther-React/buildHistory.md

 - Got the modal working through the appendix.
 <c>building out the modal was complicated and learnt about controlled and uncontrolled components in the process</c>

+## 02-02-2024
+- finished off the Appendix page
+- got all HTTP processes working

+## 03-02-2024
+- built out Gallery page
+<c>Complicated getting all the state to work in hardmany with each other and track the ID correctly</c>

 ## outstanding jobs
 - Moved to GITHub Issues